 If your PC is capable of running the games you play in 1440p at around 60FPS, the Dell UltraSharp U2715H is a great option.

 No products found.

 If you have a high end PC that’s capable of running 4K at around 60FPS, and you like to play slower, more immersive games, you might want to consider the BenQ PD3200U

-- Exclusive AQColor technology covers a wide variety of color spaces such as Adobe RGB, sRGB, Rec.
-709, Display P3 and DCI-P3,...
+- Exclusive AQCOLOR technology covers a wide variety of color spaces such as Adobe RGB, sRGB, Rec.
+709, ensuring the colors on...